Choosing a Focal Length for Portrait Photography

 About the Authors

 Marie Gardiner created the text version of this lesson.
 Marie is a writer and photographer from the North East of England.
-After gaining her degree in Film and Media, Marie worked in the media industry, before leaving to set up the business she runs with her partner: Lonely Tower Film & Media.
-Her photographic work focuses on landscapes and industrial ruins, particularly those of the North Pennines as she continues to work on her long-form documentary project Changing Landscapes.
+After gaining her degree in Film and Media, Marie worked in the media , before leaving to set up the business she runs with her partner: Lonely Tower Film & Media.
+Her photographic work focuses on and ruins, particularly those of the North Pennines as she continues to work on her long-form documentary project Changing Landscapes.

 This tutorial was edited and published by Jackson Couse.
 Jackson is a photographer and the editor of the Photo & Video section of Envato Tuts+.
 He lives in Canada.